How to get through to close relatives that food allergies are a life-threatening condition – when they assume you’re just too protective.

 With food allergies, a steep learning curve with relatives turns out to be a common issue.
 When Allergic Living asked readers about their experiences with extended family, many spoke of frustrating times trying to impart the care and caution needed to avoid accidental allergen exposures.
 Like Mosaffa, some have seen the light bulb come on through experience or persistence.

-Why Don’t They Get It?
+Why Don’t Close Relatives Get the Dangers?

 Yet for others who contacted us, the job of teaching the food rules to close relatives – like grandparents, parental siblings and cousins – is a continuing challenge.
 These allergy families are providing information about their children’s or their own life-threatening allergy needs.
 So why don’t their families just get it?